 Global Literacy Rates

 Literacy has become a widely used determinant of the extent to which people gain the most fundamental skills required to effectively function in modern society (Dorius, 2013).
-UNESCO, in 2017, declared that literacy rates globally continue to rise from generation to generation.
+UNESCO, in 2017, declared that literacy rates globally continue to rise from generation to generation, as is likewise indicated in education statistics worldwide.
 This is largely due to governments that have been pushing the literacy agenda for decades.
 This is despite the fact that the majority of countries did not meet the Education for All goals of slashing illiteracy by half in the period between 2000 and 2015 (UNESCO Institute for Statistics, 2017).

 - Uzbekistan and San Marino have 100% literacy rates in 2018 (UNESCO Institute for Statistics, 2020).